-18 August is a significant date for a Delhi cricketer.
-We all know that Virat Kohli made his debut on 18-08-2008.
-Here, we are talking about another Delhi phenomenon.
+August 18 is a significant date for a Delhi cricketer.
+One might know that Virat Kohli made his debut on August 18, 2008.
+Here, it is about another Delhi phenomenon.
 Rishabh Pant made his Test debut on 18th August 2018 in the third test at Trent bridge.
 He has been quite phenomenal since then in the longer format.

 However, he had an indifferent start to his career in limited over matches.
 Especially in One Day Internationals, he hasn’t cracked the code yet.
 Despite the limited sample size, Pant averages 22.9 in ODIs in 12 matches.

 Now, this is where we draw a parallel.
 Let’s go back to 2008-09.
 David Warner took the cricket world by storm after making 89 of 43 balls on debut in a T20 international against South Africa.
 He was the first Australian player to play for the country before making his first-class debut.
 Warner was phenomenal that season.
 He averaged 34 in nine matches at a strike rate close to 140.